Hadsten railway station

 Hadsten station is a railway station serving the railway town of Hadsten in East Jutland, Denmark.

-The station is located on the Aarhus-Randers Line from Aarhus to Randers.
+The station is located on the Aarhus–Randers railway line between Aarhus and Randers.
 It offers direct InterCity services to Copenhagen, Aalborg, Frederikshavn and Struer as well as regional train services to Aarhus, Aalborg and Struer.
-The train services are operated by the railway companies DSB and Arriva.
+The train services are operated by the railway companies DSB and GoCollective.

 History

-Hadsten station was opened in 1862 with the opening of the Aarhus-Randers railway line from Aarhus to Randers.
+Hadsten station was opened on 2 September 1862 with the opening of the Aarhus–Randers railway line, from Aarhus to Randers.

 Operations

-The train services are operated by DSB and Arriva.
-The station offers direct InterCity services to Copenhagen, Frederikshavn and Struer as well as regional train services to Aarhus, Aalborg and Struer.
+The station offers direct InterCity services to Copenhagen and Aalborg operated by the national railway company DSB as well as regional train services to Aarhus and Struer operated by the private public transport company GoCollective.